Go Ask Alice! navigation tips

 Dear Constructive critic,

-Now you can look for a specific subject by using the search engine box located on the top right of each page.
-The search will bring up titles and links of Q&As that are most closely related to the keyword(s) entered.
-You may also see suggested Q&As, themes, polls, quizzes, and more related to the terms you’ve searched.
-Do keep in mind, some terms are very general and may produce a good number of results.
+Now you can look for a specific subject by using the search box located on the top right of each page.
+The search results will bring up titles and links of Q&As that are most closely related to the keyword(s) entered.
+You may also see suggested Q&As, themes, and more related to the terms you’ve entered in to the search.
+Do keep in mind though, some terms are very general and may produce a good number of results.
 Being specific helps!